runpod/docs/tests/TESTS.md

 ## Serverless Endpoints

 > **Important:** Do NOT use public endpoints for these tests.
-The goal is to test the full deployment workflow: create a template, deploy an endpoint, send requests, and verify the integration works.
+The goal is to test the full deployment workflow: deploy an endpoint, send requests, and verify the integration works.
 Public endpoints are a separate product and skip the deployment steps we need to validate.

 | ID | Goal | Difficulty |
 |----|------|------------|